A woman pets her dog while holding a tennis ball in her hand

 Another important step for pet owners is to treat all pets with a parasite control product.

-HEARTGARD® Plus (ivermectin/pyrantel) treats and controls all 3 species of hookworms and is approved for use in puppies as young as 6 weeks of age with no minimum weight requirement.
+HEARTGARD Plus chews treat and control all 3 species of hookworms and are approved for use in puppies as young as 6 weeks of age with no minimum weight requirement.